General Information For Prospective Directors

 - communication with stakeholders

-- crisis control
+- crisis response

-- effective governance, and
+- effective governance

 - reputation management.